 - Survey construction methods and the statistics necessary to predict behavior are things typically only taught at the graduate level.
-Make sure that the firm has consultants with advanced degrees (master’s degrees may be okay but doctoral degrees are even better) in order to be sure that they have the necessary knowledge to design and conduct a scientifically sound study.
+Make sure that the firm has consultants with advanced degrees (master’s degrees may be okay, but doctoral degrees are even better) to be sure that they have the necessary knowledge to design and conduct a scientifically sound study.
 Otherwise you will be wasting your money.

-- 4. Select a firm that offers every type of methodology.
+- 4. Select a firm that offers every type of deployment methodology.

 - 5. The firm should have normative questions available for your use.